openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 This controller watches a [set of config maps and secrets](https://github.com/openshift/cluster-etcd-operator/blob/0ecd5d2b72df7648769b8625a35de5e792cf707d/pkg/operator/starter.go#L260-L277) for changes.
-Any change to those resouces constitue a new numbered "revision".
+Any change to those resources constitute a new numbered "revision".

 When a new revision is detected, copies of all these resources are